If you are having problems with your hearing, you should visit your doctor.

 - trial of equipment such as phones and doorbells

 There is equipment on display at IEDA which could help you to live independently, but this will depend on your needs.
-We can talk about this with us when you have your assessment.
+We can talk about this when you have your assessment.

 There are also national and local groups that provide support for people with hearing impairments, click on the directory link below and enter your postcode: